 But did you know that it’s much more than just an address bar?
-Because it can easily boost your productivity by helping you create and add your own custom search engines.
+That it can easily boost your productivity by helping you create and add your own custom search engines?

-If you’re a Web 2.0 fanatic then I’m pretty sure that you use the search engines offered by the popular web 2.0 sites like Facebook, Twitter, Wikipedia, YouTube, etc. But the problem is, every time you want to use its search feature, you have to actually visit those websites and then use its search function.
+If you’re a Web 2.0 fanatic then I’m pretty sure that you often use the search engines by the popular (and biggest) web 2.0 sites like Facebook, Twitter, Wikipedia, YouTube, etc. But the problem is, every time you want to use its search feature, you have to actually visit those websites and then use its search function.

-Obviously, Google Chrome automatically adds all the search engines when you visit those websites (even if you don’t want to).
-That is, when you visit YouTube.com and uses its search engine, Chrome automatically adds YouTube search to its list of search engines.
+Of course, Google Chrome automatically adds all those custom search engines when you visit those websites (even if you don’t want to).
+That is, when you visit Amazon.com and uses its search engine, Chrome automatically adds a custom Amazon search to its list of search engines.

 It’s a nice feature, right?
 Well, not necessarily.
-The problem arises when we need tailored search results and a custom shortcut key (or known as the keyword in Google Chrome’s custom search engines).
+The problem arises when you need tailored search results and a custom shortcut key (or known as the keyword in Google Chrome’s custom search engines).

-For example, my default search engine is Google and the default search engine in Chrome is Google itself.
-But since I live in India Chrome automatically installs the Google India (Google.co.in) search engine even though I may want Google.com as my primary search engine.
+For instance, my favorite search engine is Google and the default search engine in Chrome is Google itself.
+But since I live in India, Chrome automatically sets Google India (Google.co.in) as my default search engine even though I want to use Google.com as my primary search engine.

-Now you can add your own custom search engines (as many as you want!) by clicking on the “ADD” button under “Other search engines” option.
+Now you can add your own custom search engines (as many as you want!) by clicking on the “ADD” button under “Other search engines”.

 Add a new search engine: Enter a label for the search engine.